 You prepare the tomatoes for roasting the same way as for drying.
 Cut small tomatoes in half or slightly larger ones into four pieces.
 Optionally, you can remove the seeds and juice from each tomato.
 The ones in the photo above are seasoned, and the ones below have also been tossed in olive oil.

-And then you season them.
+And then, still before cooking them, you season them.
 Put them in a big bowl and sprinkle salt, pepper, and herbs over them.
 Some garlic is good too.
 Toss them to distribute all the seasonings.
 I used dried oregano and dried thyme, along with a little bit of cayenne pepper.
+Let the tomatoes macerate in the oil, spices, and herbs for two to four hours.

 Tomates confites are seasoned and then slowly roasted in the oven at low temperature for three hours.